KristianColville1/mp4-url-recorder/README.md

 ```

 What does this mean?

-Well it means the meta data we need is attached to the mp4 file and that's excellent in getting the recordings.
+Well, it means the metadata we need is attached to the mp4 file and that's excellent for getting the recordings.
 This code can be adapted to calculate the time difference.
-The total time of the file will need to extracted in order to help determine ranges for the user to trim.
+The total time of the file will need to extract to help determine ranges for the user to trim.

 It also means we don't need to download the whole file each time we need a selection from an mp4 file.

 #### Test 3

-- Running a python script in the background continously as a cron job
+- Running a python script in the background continuously as a cron job

 Link to material for cronjob [here](https://medium.com/analytics-vidhya/easiest-way-to-run-a-python-script-in-the-background-4aada206cf29#:~:text=The%20easiest%20way%20of%20running,can%20use%20Windows%20Task%20Scheduler.&text=You%20can%20then%20give%20the,by%20giving%20the%20time%20particulars.).

 This test includes writing a script to send an email every 5 minutes to a new email address.
-By running it constantly we can help prove this functionality and consider it on features of the project.
-Specifically the automation elements requiring moving of files and updating a front-end database.
+By running it constantly we can help prove this functionality and consider it as the feature of the project.
+Specifically, the automation elements require moving files and updating a front-end database.

-Each test will help prove the functionality for each of features as a whole in the project.
+Each test will help prove the functionality of each feature as a whole in the project.

-Cronjobs are processes that run in the background and they specifiy how often to run each process that's created as a cronjob.
+Cronjobs are processes that run in the background and they specify how often to run each process that's created as a cronjob.

 ![Test 3 - Cron Job](documentation/tests/test-3-cronjob.png)

+What I'm specifically testing is if I run a cronjob on a file does that file have access to the rest of the files in that folder.
+We can test this by creating a script and importing another file in the same directory to perform actions on.
+For example, sending emails.

 [Back to Top](#table-of-contents)